cirosantilli/rails-cheat/readme.md

 #ubuntu install

-Install Rails on Ubuntu with RVM:
+Install Rails on Ubuntu with ruby RVM:
 <https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm>

 Should work for most other Linux distros as well.